Sex Lies & Rumor Control: Mulatto Laughs Off 21 Savage Hookup Hearsay

 Mulatto: No, no. It’s videos on youtube of me performing with him at The Palace, there’s real respect.

 Fans have also correlated the theme of “777” in some of Latto’s lyrics to “21,” assuming she’s been secretly rapping about him for a while now but she says that’s false.
-Seems like the “777” is a nod to spin of her name for “Hit the Latto/Lotto” or “jackpot.”
+Seems like the “777” is a nod to the actual lotto, like you know, “Hit the Latto/Lotto” or “jackpot?”

 Welp!
 There you have it.
-Mulatto laughed off those rumors but who is really dating?
-Fans think he’s actually a suiter name Key Glock.
+Mulatto laughed off those rumors, but who is she really dating?
+Fans think her new boo is actually a rapper named Key Glock.

 Mulatto was seemingly gushing over her “man” and fans assumed it was the Memphis rapper.
-The rumor has existed for a few months since fans spotted Glock being flirtatious in her comments. far nothing has been confirmed.
+The rumor has existed for a few months since fans spotted Glock being flirtatious in her comments.
+So far nothing has been confirmed.

 Comments